assertible/deployments/README.md

   reichertbrothers.com is the website for a Haskell consulting company.
 The website is deployed to GitHub Pages from a Travis-CI build.
-Once the site has been successfuly deployed, a deployment event is triggered and Assertible's post-production tests will run.
+Once the site has been successfuly deployed, a deployment event is triggered and Assertible's post-deployment tests will run.

 - [CheckAFlip](http://checkaflip.com)
   CheckAFlip is a tool for quickly learning the best price at which to